nicoboss/nsz/README.md

                         14 and 32.
 Default: 20 => 1 MB
   -V, --verify          Verifies files after compression raising an unhandled
-                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -Q, --quick-verify    Skips the expensive and mostly useless PFS0 hash verification and only verifies NCA hashes -K, --keep-delta      Keep all useless delta fragments (NDV0) during compression so the NSP (PFS0) can be recreated bit- identical during decompression
+                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter.
+Requires --keep- delta when used during compression.
+  -Q, --quick-verify    Same as --verify but skips the expensive and mostly
+                        useless PFS0 hash verification and only verifies NCA hashes.
+Does not require --keep-delta when used during compression.
+  -K, --keep-delta      Keep all useless delta fragments (NDV0) during
+                        compression so the NSP (PFS0) can be recreated bit- identical during decompression